 These include the more starchy vegetables like carrots, beans, and potatoes.
 These should be minimized or eliminated from your diet at first, but can be included in small amounts as you progress through your treatment.

 These fruits have low glycemic loads and are much less likely to spike your blood sugar than foods like bananas or grapes.
 Keep in mind that they should still be minimized or eliminated from your diet in the early stages of treatment.

 These grains and pseudo-grains are less likely to irritate the gut than glutenous grains like wheat or rye.
 Small amounts are OK but you would be better off sticking with options like millet or buckwheat, at least to start.

 Red meats aren’t digested very well, and tend to raise the environmental pH in your intestines.
 Stick to white meats as much as possible.

 Nut milks and butters tend to be more problematic than the nuts themselves.
 Making your own is the best way, but if you can’t do that then make sure that you buy a reputable organic brand.

 Foods like kefir and sauerkraut tend to be most beneficial for gut health.
 Kombucha and kvass tend to be much higher in sugars, and so less beneficial for Candida sufferers, but it depends on how they are made.

-You should aim to eliminate caffeine completely, but there are other options if that’s proving impossible for you.
+You should aim to greatly reduce your caffeine intake, especially if you’ve been overdoing it.
+There are other options if that’s proving impossible for you.
 Decaf coffee still contains small amounts of caffeine, but look for decaf that is made by the Swiss water process.
 Green tea is also lower in caffeine than coffee or black tea, and has other health benefits too.

 If you’re looking for more detail on how to plan and prepare meals during your Candida diet, check out my Ultimate Candida Diet treatment plan.